VR51/softman/README.md

 SoftMan (Software Manager) is part of a library of scripts I wrote and frequently use in Linux projects.
 This library will soon be released on Github for others to make use of in their own Bash projects.

 The update script released to this Github repo is a selfcontained version of an update and software (re)installation script.
-It is mostly a wrapper for frequently used apt-get command sequences but also includes commands to automatically reinstall software packages that contain corrupt files (e.g. after hardware crash, malware infection or self-inflicted damage when a script runs amock).
+It is mostly a wrapper for frequently used apt command sequences but also includes commands to automatically reinstall software packages that contain corrupt files (e.g. after hardware crash, malware infection or self-inflicted damage when a script runs amock).

 ## Why?
 Because opening a terminal to run updates is too much hassle and I'm too lazy to use GUI options that take forever to load.
 Plus, I needed an update library and installer for other scripts.